talhaarikk/DIY-Sim-Wheel/README.md

 **Board**
 I chose Arduino Leonardo as the card in the project.
 Arduino Pro Micro will also do the same job, but Arduino Uno is not suitable for this project.
 **Motor Driver**
 I used the BTS7960B driver as the motor driver.
 This driver is enough to feed the motor, but i want to warn you about something.
 If the connections of this driver are made and the motor and encoder connections are not made yet, do not try to run the motor from the software.
-Don't ask how I know (I burned 2 of them).
+Don't ask how i know (i burned 2 of them).
 **Fan**
 Actually, i did not see that the motor and driver got very hot during use, but i still positioned a 5V computer fan to cool the motor and driver.